Immunoprecipitation And Mass Spectrometry Defines An Extensive Rbm45 Proteinâ€“Protein Interaction Network

 Digital Object Identifier (DOI)

 Li, Yang; Collins, Mahlon; An, Jiyan; Geiser, Rachel; Tegeler, Tony; Tsantilas, Kristine; Garcia, Krystine; Pirrotte, Patrick; and Bowser, Robert, "Immunoprecipitation And Mass Spectrometry Defines An Extensive Rbm45 Proteinâ€“Protein Interaction Network" (2016).
-Neurobiology.
+Translational Neuroscience.
 18.